zuo/unittest_expander/README.rst

-*unittest_expander* is a library that provides flexible and easy-to-use tools to parameterize your unit tests, especially those based on :class:`unittest.TestCase` from the Python standard library.
+*unittest_expander* is a library that provides flexible and easy-to-use tools to parameterize your unit tests, especially those based on *unittest.TestCase* from the Python standard library.

 :Author: Jan Kaliszewski (zuo)
 :License: MIT License